 3. My Adidas

-WAY before Nelly's "Air Force Ones", Run-DMC were the first artists to make a song dedicated to the love of the shoes they frequently wore, and I wonder if Adidas are STILL in business mostly because of Run-DMC!
+WAY before Nelly's "Air Force Ones", just to name an example, Run-DMC were the first artists to make a song dedicated to the love of the shoes they frequently wore, and I wonder if Adidas are STILL in business mostly because of Run-DMC.
 Either way, they could "big up" their favorite shoe just as good as they could big up their DJ.

 4. Walk This Way (featuring Aerosmith)

 Well, THIS is the song that helped propel Run-DMC to hip hop stardom, firmly etching their names into the hip hop history books.
 Although the lyrics make no sense when you listen to them today, you can't deny the impact this song had.
 The successful blending/merging of hip hop and rock paid off in spades.
 I shudder to think where hip hop would've gone had this song not been made.
 Overall, well done.